 This is an advanced technique that is often used by professional comedians.
-You say X to someone which creates a shared context between you two.
-Later on, in the conversation, you refer to X. Your referring to X is unexpected and breaks pattern.
+You say X to someone, which creates a shared context between you two.
+Later in the conversation, you refer to X. Your referring to X is unexpected and breaks pattern.

 When people refer to the movies or shows they’ve watched, they’re using callback humor.